GEOS-ESM/AeroML/CONTRIBUTING.md

-# Contributing to AeroApps
+# Contributing to AeroML

-Contributing code to AeroApps should be done via a Pull Request to this repository.
+Contributing code to AeroML should be done via a Pull Request to this repository.

 ## Contributor License Agreement (CLA)